alterNERDtive/EDDiscovery-wiki/Home.md

 # Current Version

-8.2.X (to be released) on 11 August 2017 is the newest version.
+8.2.X Released on 11 August 2017 is the newest version.

 * UI major rework, tooltips, drop down menus etc optimised.
 * The Grid major tab added, allows any of the panels to be placed at any position on it